Revolutionary AYAT - Lani Asuncion x Survival Arts

 Survival Arts x She/Her/I Project Pekiti Tirsia Kali Ilongga Warriors Assembly in Bacolod

 Survival Arts Academy was created in Bacolod City, Philippines to protect families against violence through Pekiti Tirsia Kali.
-Loyalty & Respect to our grandmaster & living legend, Grand Tuhon Leo T. Gaje Jr. Gratitude to She/Her/I Project and Block 17 Art Space, and Bacolod Arts District.
+Loyalty & Respect to our grandmaster & living legend, Grand Tuhon Leo T. Gaje Jr. Gratitude to everyone that hosted us at Block 17 Art Space and Bacolod Arts District.
 Let us know in the youtube comments what you think of our latest videos!

 BALITANG AMERICA — Survival Arts Teaches Filipino Fighting Arts